 2. Open Wounds

-A dog bite will often result in open wounds, that can leave the victim vulnerable to infection.
-This often leads to extended hospital stays so that the wounds may be monitored.
-Open wounds can also leave permanent scarring or disfigurement after they have healed.
+When a pit bull bites you, it often results in open wounds that can leave a victim vulnerable to infection.
+This often leads to extended hospital stays so that the wounds can be monitored.
+Open wounds may also leave permanent scarring or disfigurement after they have healed.

 3. Broken Bones